-- Interest from U.S. Government obligations - Social security retirement benefits received under Title II of the Social Security Act - Benefits received under the Railroad Retirement Act - Active duty military pay - Pay received for active service as a reservist or a National Guard member
+- Interest from U.S. Government obligations - Social security retirement benefits received under Title II of the Social Security Act - Benefits received under the Railroad Retirement Act - Active duty military pay - Pay received for active service as a reservist or a National

-You can find your Arizona adjusted gross income on line 16 of Arizona Form 140.
+You can find your Arizona adjusted gross income on line 15 of Arizona Form 140.

-NOTE: Even if you do not have to file, you must still file a return to get a refund of any Arizona income tax withheld.
+NOTE: Even if you are not required to file, you must still file a return to get a refund of any Arizona income tax

-Do You Have to File if You are an American Indian?
+Do You Have to File if You Are an American Indian?